Students with disability and/or health condition can:

 Students with disability and/or health condition seeking support from the University, in accordance with the University Disability Procedure, have the responsibility to disclose the nature and implications of the disability and/or health condition to the Disability Service in order to receive study accommodations via the Learning Access Plan procedure.

 Your personal information is being collected by the Student Centre on behalf of the University of Tasmania for the primary purpose/s of providing disability-related services and course adjustments.
 Failure to provide this information may result in you not receiving course adjustments or services to alleviate the implications of your disability on your study.
 Your personal information will only be used for the primary purpose for which it is collected and disclosed only to the following persons or organisations:

 - Employees of the University who require the information to properly carry out their duties; and

 - Australian Government Department of Education as part of the regular statistics collection of recorded disability type.

 The University will ensure that your personal information is not used for any other purpose or disclosed to third parties without your consent unless such a disclosure is required or permitted by law.

-For information on how your personal information is being used or stored, or to access your personal information, visit the UTAS website or contact the University on (03) 6226 2999.
+For information on how your personal information is being used or stored, or to access your personal information, visit the UTAS website.

 A Learning Access Plan (LAP) is the formal document developed through Disability Services that details the specialist services, study and assessment accommodations available to an individual student with a disability and/or health condition.
 Students who need services and study accommodations are required to provide documentation from a health practitioner or educational psychologist and then meet with a Disability Adviser to develop their LAP.
 For more information click on LAP procedure.